 Everything We Know About 'Peaky Blinders' Season 6

-The most recent installment of the Netflix-by-way-of-the-BBC drama Peaky Blinders wrapped up its fifth season with a cliffhanger finale that left more questions unanswered than resolved.
+The fifth season of the Netflix-by-way-of-the-BBC drama Peaky Blinders wrapped up with a cliffhanger finale that left more questions unanswered than resolved.
 Between failed schemes, surprising survivals, and shocking returns, the last episode of Season 5 threw things into chaos for Tommy Shelby and the rest of his old-fashioned razor gang.
-With production on the sixth and final season currently underway, it'll be a while before we get to see more of Peaky Blinders, but for now, here's everything we know about the upcoming season.
+With production on the sixth and final season nearly complete, it won't be long now before we get to see more of Peaky Blinders.
+We're breaking down everything we know about the highly anticipated, upcoming season.